JeffersonLab/mc-single-arm/README.md

    must be used together with beam_energy flag.
 7) reformat most of the file I touched.
 I just do not like using tab key to indent.
 I use space instead.

+20190717, Jixie did this following changes:
+1) Updated sieve hole pattern and size to match engneering drawing for both HMS and SHMS